-The T-Visa process provides another method of protecting the diverse communities served by the CHP, while maintaining our commitment to providing a high level of service and safety to the people of the great State of California in a fair and professional manner.
-As such, the CHP will continue to review all T-Visa requests submitted and provide certifications as outlined in Section 679.11 PC.
+The T Visa process provides another method of protecting the diverse communities served by the California Highway Patrol, while maintaining our commitment to providing a high level of Safety, Service, and Security to the people of the great State of California in a fair and professional manner.
+As such, the California Highway Patrol will continue to review all T Visa requests submitted and provide certifications as outlined in California Penal Code Section 679.11.